MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-capability.md

 ---
-description: Declares a capability required by a package.
+description: Declares a capability required by a package (Windows 8.1).
 Search.Product: eADQiWindows 10XVcnh
 title: Capability (extensions schema for Windows 8.1) ms.assetid: ee6bf220-f139-4ad9-a7a7-e621c189b907